Learn more and get your questions answered in a no-cost kidney education class.

 If my center isn't rated, does this system apply to me?

-We are the industry leader in clinical outcomes, yet we are always looking to improve our centers and will continue to do so.
-We have not wavered from this goal for 16 years and we will keep working hard to help our patients have the best quality of life.
+We are an industry leader in clinical outcomes, yet we are always looking to improve our centers and will continue to do so.
+We’ve improved clinical outcomes for 18 years, and we will keep working hard to help our patients experience the best health-related quality of life.

-CMS is using a Five-Star rating in an attempt to measure patient outcomes at dialysis facilities in order to give consumers a better picture of how the center is performing.
-The following seven individual quality measures will be considered and rolled up to establish the rating:
+CMS uses a Five-Star rating to measure patient outcomes at dialysis centers to give consumers a better picture of how quality compares from center to center.
+Historically, seven quality measures were used to determine the clinical Star Rating; however, starting in October 2018, a number of changes will be implemented.
+At that time, the following eight quality measures will be considered to establish the clinical rating:

-If you are receiving care at a hospital or with a stand-alone, at-home treatment provider, the Five-Star Quality Rating System will not apply to you at this time.
+If you are receiving care at a hospital or a center that provides only pediatric care, the Five-Star Quality Rating System will not apply at this time.

-Not receiving a rating simply means that you may not be visiting a center that is required to participate in the Five-Star Quality Rating System at this time.
+Not receiving a rating simply means that you may not be visiting a center that is eligible to participate in the Five-Star Quality Rating System at this time.

-Should CMS decide to include hospitals and home-care providers in the future, you may find that reflected in the ratings.
+Should CMS decide to include hospitals or pediatric centers in the future, you may find that reflected in the ratings.
+Additionally, if a center’s patient census increases, it may become eligible.
+Many of the measures require 11 patients.

-The system applies to any consumer who may need to receive dialysis treatment.
-Although your center may not be rated, you may choose to change providers and find yourself utilizing DFC.
+The system applies to any health care consumer who may need to receive dialysis treatments.
+Although your center may not be rated, you may choose to change providers and find yourself using Dialysis Facility Compare.

 Get a free recipe collection from the DaVita kitchen.Get the Cookbooks